schx006/code-sample/bash/backup_v1.0/README.md

-# Backup a VPS on a S3 Object Storage server with _Duplicity_
+# Encrypted backup of a VPS¹ on a S3 Object Storage server with _Duplicity_

 ### Docs